Weak charge: Particle values

 Massive fermions – except (perhaps) neutrinos (Note: The exception stated for neutrinos, implying that neutrinos do not exist as left- and right-chiral superpositions might be wrong: It presumes that there are no sterile neutrinos.
-Whether there are or aren't any sterile neutrinos is not known; it's a question still being investigated by current particle research.)
-(Note: The whole matter of revised neutrino physics can be crudely summarized by stating that there are two generic options for new physics that make different changes to the relation between neutrinos and antineutrinos.
-The baseline Standard Model supposes that there are three neutrino flavors, and that each of the flavors has only left-handed neutrinos and only right-handed anti-neutrinos, making six distinct neutrino types.
-(All the other elementary fermions have twelve types.)
-Some speculative revisions to the current Standard Model either propose that for each flavor there is only one neutrino, which is the same particle as its antineutrino, making a total of three, not six; or propose that just like every other elementary fermion, there are both left and right handed neutrinos and antineutrinos of each flavor, making twelve, not six.
-(The second option would make neutrinos naturally match all the other elementary fermion-antifermion pairs.)) – always exist in a superposition of left-handed and right-handed states, and never in pure chiral states.
+Whether there are or aren't any sterile neutrinos is not known; it's a question still being investigated by current particle research.) – always exist in a superposition of left-handed and right-handed states, and never in pure chiral states.
 This mixing is caused by interaction with the Higgs field, which acts as an infinite source and sink of weak isospin and / or hypercharge, due to its non-zero vacuum expectation value (for further information see Higgs mechanism).